mattyoung101/slingshot/README.md

 TODO: build Slang with -DCMAKE_BUILD_TYPE=Release ??

+NOTE: You may also need the C++ fmt library, I'm not sure if this is installed by Slang or not.
+If CMake complains, you should install it.

 **Building Slingshot**

 You should now be able to build Slingshot with just `cargo build`, fingers crossed.